T-H-E-Dark-NeX/assembly-tryharding/README.md

-primes using sieve of erastromers in cpu's own language
+primes using sieve of erastrothenes in cpu's own language